 I lived in a bubble, an alternate universe, allegedly created by a supreme deity who loved everyone, but who was always just, and always watching.
 In my bubble, all of the "facts" I was taught pointed to the truth of the bible.
 I had so much evidence, or so I thought, in the form of fulfilled prophecy, detailed history, incredible consistency despite many authors writing over hundreds, possibly thousands, of years.
 Not one verse in the bible contradicted any other.
 I had a copy of the very words of God, and he had chosen ME out of all the billions of people on earth, many of whom were much less fortunate.
 It was great for me, but it sucked for them...

-What I do take issue with is the teaching of religion to children who have no defenses against it.
+One thing I particularly disagree with is the teaching of religion to children who have no defences against it.
 Children are taught that concepts such as God and resurrection are true (despite not being offered credible evidence) and often told not to question them.
 They are conditioned to fear and obey authority figures and threatened with punishment, sometimes physical, if they disobey.
 Does this sound like the kind of environment where a child might discover truth?

 Let's replace the word Christadelphian with another religion.
 Now re-read the above.
 What is different?
 How will such a child grow to learn the truth, if they were taught falsehoods in this way?
 How do we determine what is true, and what is not?